hyweljohnllewellyn/hywelme/_posts/2016-07-30-upthere-cloud-storage-android-app-review.md

 This possible bug and the fact that I could not the Upthere service to save camera photos direct to the cloud meant that it was not for me.

-I will certainly be keen to try their service again - when they have a camera app - Until then I will continue to look other providers such as [Google Photos](https://photos.google.com/) or [Apple iCloud](https://www.icloud.com/).
+I will certainly be keen to try their service again - when they have a camera app - Until then I will continue to look to other providers such as [Google Photos](https://photos.google.com/) or [Apple iCloud](https://www.icloud.com/).